-In 1932, Emile Francqui and Herbert Hoover jointly decided to set up a Foundation, to which they entrusted an important capital.
-This Foundation was intended to « promote the development of higher education and scientific research in Belgium ».
-It was Herbert Hoover who insisted that this Foundation should bear the name of Emile Francqui in order to make the memory continue to the man who had done so much for his country and for science.
+In addition to financial support for universities and the creation of: the University Foundation, the Prince Leopold Institute of Tropical Medicine, the Belgian American Educational Foundation (BAEF), and the National Fund for Scientific Research (NFSR); Emile Francqui and Herbert Hoover decided to set up a foundation to promote the development of higher education and scientific research in Belgium.
+Thus, in 1932, the Francqui Foundation was born.
+Herbert Hoover insisted that the Foundation be named after Emile Francqui in order to make the memory continue to the man who had done so much for his country and for science.

 The Francqui Foundation was established by a Royal Decree of February 25, 1932, as a Foundation for Public Utility.

 The purpose of the Francqui Foundation is to encourage the prestige of the unselfish fundamental investigation.
 To this end it grants undeniable moral support to our scientists.
-The articles of association clearly state that its objective is to « promote the development of higher education and scientific research in Belgium ».
+The articles of association clearly state that its objective is to encourage and offer support to the development of higher education and scientific research in Belgium.
 Implicitly, this also means that inter-university cooperation is encouraged.

 The Francqui Foundation works to make this objective a reality around four major initiatives :

 1) The Francqui Prize (or Francqui-Collen Prize in the bio-medical sector) is meant to recognize the merit of a Belgian scholar.
 The Prize represents an important financial amount, but it also has an irrefutable prestige by the presentation of the Prize by the King himself.